cucumber-school/scripts/README.md

 # Fundamentals of BDD

-This repo contains the scripts and other artefacts used to generate the Fundamenntals of BDD Courses for Java, Ruby annd JavaScript hosted at https://school.cucumber.io
+This repo contains the scripts and other artefacts used to generate the Fundamentals of BDD Courses for Java, Ruby annd JavaScript hosted at https://school.cucumber.io

 ## License